How many times in your writing have you started a sentence with “because,” only to second guess yourself and your grammar abilities?

 This is the first of two ways to properly use “because” at the beginning of a sentence.

-Traditionally, the word “because” is used as a subordinate conjunction, meaning it is used to connect two clauses.
+Traditionally, the word “because” is used as a subordinating conjunction, meaning it is used to connect two clauses to a coordinating conjunction, or dependent clause.

-It connects a subordinate clause to a main clause.
+It connects a subordinate clause to a main clause, as the grammar rule says.

 Where a main clause can be a stand alone sentence, you need a subordinate conjunction to connect a main and subordinate clause to appease the grammar gods.